 - Weather – We monitor the weather and if your pet is travelling from or to a hot climate we will recommend a morning or night flight

 - Aircraft suitability – The size of the pet cabin area can differ from aircraft to aircraft.
 We ensure that the aircraft is suitable for your pet based on the size specifications of their travel crate.

 - Airline regulations – There are other specific airline regulations that we take into consideration when identifying the most suitable airline partner and aircraft choice.

 - Value for money – We will ensure that selection of the airline and flights represents value for money.

-We often get asked the question, what airlines do pets travel with?
+As Australia’s leading pet transportation company, we often get asked the question, what airlines do pets travel with?

 In most cases they travel on the same airlines as us.
 So the next time you fly on an aircraft – it is likely an animal will be on board.

 Jetpets partners with many reputable airlines that have years of experience in flying animals and can transport animals safely and comfortably on their aircrafts.